 - Tripping or falling

-There’s no cure, but your doctor will may give you medicines for pain.
-She’ll also suggest physical and occupational therapy to help you learn to use any affected limbs.
+There’s no cure, but your doctor may give you medicines for pain.
+They’ll also suggest physical and occupational therapy to help you learn to use any affected limbs.
 Exercise can help you build stamina and keep muscles strong.
 Over time, you may need braces and splints for weak joints.
+Find out more on treatments for Charcot-Marie-Tooth syndrome.

 Guillain-Barre Syndrome (GBS)

 Like CMT, this condition also attacks peripheral nerves.
 It often starts with weakness in your legs that moves to your arms and upper body.
 It can lead to paralysis.
 And it could be life-threatening if it causes trouble breathing.
 Doctors don’t know the cause, but it often follows a respiratory or digestive tract infection.
-Some people get it after surgery or a bout of the Zika virus.
+Some people get it after surgery or a bout of the flu or a bacterial infection.
 Most people reach maximum weakness within 2-3 weeks.

 The most common symptoms include: